 Get involved

-Patient and public engagement and involvement (PPIE) ensures that every aspect of the research process involves consultation or is carried out by patients and the public.
+Patient, carer and public involvement and engagement in research (PCPIE) ensures that every aspect of the research process involves consultation or is carried out by patients, carers and the public.

-Tracy Marsden“When conducting a clinical research trial it is so important to have a partnership between the team and members of the public.
+“When conducting a clinical research trial, it is so important to have a partnership between the team and members of the public.

 Tracy Marsden, Acute Research Delivery Team Lead

-Anne Bamford“I think it is important to encourage and empower researchers to have the patient voice and active involvement in their work, from the moment it is being planned, right up to and including publication.
+“I think it is important to encourage and empower researchers to have the patient voice and active involvement in their work from the moment it is being planned, right up to and including publication.
+It ensures that the research is relevant, timely and of importance to those for whom it is intended.

 Ann Bamford, patient representative